There’s still time to make a difference in 2025!

 Mike Beebe recognized for his commitment to public service, was first elected to public office in 1982 in the Arkansas State Senate.
 In 2002, he was elected Arkansas Attorney General, the position he held until he was elected Governor of Arkansas in 2007.
 Beebe is a Democrat who while in office mainly focused on public education reform, healthcare, the state economy, and the environment.

-The 2023-2024 school year will begin soon, and one thing is for sure–we have lots of excited boys and girls!
 For some of our Ranchers, the first day of school represents a fresh start.
-And for many of our newer Ranchers, this may be the very first opportunity they have to thrive in school.
+And for many of our newer Ranchers, this will be their first opportunity to actually thrive in school.

 This is all thanks to support from friends like you.